-Jan 2017 — The new concept will be pitched at the MaRS Discovery District on January 12.
-This new concept has taken a different experience direction and will be further researched and prototyped for my undergraduate academic thesis for the Bachelor of Interaction Design program at Sheridan College.
-Keep up to date on my thesis blog below.
+Jan 2017 — The concept was pitched at the MaRS Discovery District on January 12.
+The new concept has taken a different experience direction and will be further researched and prototyped for my undergraduate academic thesis.

 Adobe Experience Design, Illustrator